BadreddinB/CDSD/Bloc_2_Analyse_Exploratoire/Steam/README.md

-# Big Data Analysis – Steam (PySpark)
+# Big Data Analysis – Steam Marketplace (PySpark)

+##  Business Context

+Ubisoft plans to release a new innovative video game on the global market.

+In order to better understand the video game ecosystem and current market trends, a global analysis of the games available on Steam’s marketplace has been conducted.

+Steam is one of the largest digital distribution platforms for video games worldwide.

+---

-##  Project Overview
+## Project Objective

-This project aims to analyze the global video game market using data from the Steam platform.

-Using PySpark within Databricks, the objective is to explore large-scale structured data in order to identify key trends in game releases, pricing strategies, genre popularity, and user engagement.
+The objective of this project is to explore the global video game market using large-scale data from Steam in order to identify key factors related to:

+- Game popularity
+- Review performance
+- Market trends
+- Pricing strategies
+- Genre distribution
+- Platform availability

+---

 ## Technologies Used

 - PySpark
 - Databricks (Free Edition)
 - Python

+---

+## Data Source

+Semi-structured dataset available at:

+`s3://full-stack-bigdata-datasets/Big_Data/Project_Steam/steam_game_output.json`

+---

 ## Public Notebook Access

 Due to Databricks Free Edition limitations, the "Publish" feature is not available.